Doyle Tackett: Brooklyn Dodgers

 Tackett drew attention from professional scouts while playing for Fleet City and received offers from several professional teams, ultimately accepting an offer from the Brooklyn Dodgers of the All-America Football Conference.
 He played three seasons for the Dodgers from 1946 to 1948.
 He began as a blocking back, but was switched to wingback in November 1946.
 He scored his first professional touchdown on November 10, 1946, on a 40-yard reception from Glenn Dobbs.
 Dobbs and Tackett connected for a second touchdown one week later on November 17, 1946.
 Tackett appeared in a total of 27 games, five of them as a starter, and caught 10 passes 216 receiving yards and two touchdowns.
 He also recorded two interceptions while playing on defense.

-Later years
+Later life

 After his football career ended, Tackett returned to Arkansas and worked as a farmer.
 He was married in 1946 to Margaret Helen Carter.
 He died in 2002 in Atkins, Arkansas.